nguyntony/mailchimp/README.md

 You will need this [package](https://github.com/drewm/mailchimp-api).

+Note: This repo contains a `php/` directory that contains an example of the files that are needed but the files are not in their respective locations, meaning the files will be in a different folder structure that is pertinent to your project.

 ## Controllers
 Inside of `app/Http/Controllers`, you will need to create another controller file there to handle the form submission.